NadaEmad222/Safe-Intelligent-transportation/ReadMe.md

 Despite advancements in car safety and infrastructure, road accidents remain a leading cause of death among youth and young adults.
 This project seeks to improve urban living conditions and save lives by transforming road safety with AI.

 ## Objective 🚀
-This project aims to develop a Neural Network (NN) model that predicts and detects road accidents before they occur.
+This project aims to develop a Neural Network (NN) model that predicts and early detects road accidents before they occur.
 The model is designed to learn from video scenes and identify early-stage accident patterns, contributing significantly to the goal of zero road deaths through AI.

 ## Pipeline